Giogia/Machine-Learning-Project-2018-2019/README.md

 NUM_ATTEMPS = 5
 ```

-If it's not desired to use the convolutional neural network to extract new features. change this variable to false, if it's left to True, the method will use a pre-trained model to extract the features.
+If it's not desired to use the convolutional neural network to extract new features. change this variable to False, if it's left to True, the method will use a pre-trained model to extract the features.
 ```python
 USE_CNN = True
 ```